conan-io/tribe/design/034-new_lockfiles.md

 We have commented above that a ``conan lock add`` operation will be possible, to manually add a version.
 In the same spirit, it will also be possible to ``conan lock merge`` different lockfiles, as long as those lockfiles belong to the same dependency graph, partially or totally.
 But they should have shared some common root at some point in time.

 These modifications basically add new versions to an existing lockfile, but as such lockfile can be used for different configurations, it doesn’t remove non-used locked references automatically.
-In order to clean and strip unused references from a lockfile, an explicit ``conan lock create --clean`` creation of a lockfile will be possible.
+In order to clean and strip unused references from a lockfile, an explicit ``conan lock create --lockfile-clean`` creation of a lockfile will be possible.

 ### Lockfiles in CI